Flying Saucer (protoplanetary disk): Discovery and name

 The 2MASS source J16281370-2431391 was identified as resolved circumstellar disk with the New Technology Telescope in 2003.
 Follow-up observations with the Very Large Telescope (instrument: ISAAC) did show that the object had a dust lane in the middle and two reflection nebulae with different colors.
 The first author, Nicolas Grosso, recalled their first impression of the VLT follow-up image: "That is when we looked at each other and, with one voice, immediately decided to nickname it the Flying Saucer!"
-The name likely comes from the same-named UFO type called Flying Saucer.
+The name likely comes from the same-named UFO type called flying saucer.
+The name Flying Saucer was officially approved by the IAU Working Group on Star Names on 13 June 2026.

 Central star

-The star is hidden behind dust and not much is know about it.
+The star is hidden behind dust and not much is known about it.
 ALMA observations did measure the rotation of the gas inside the disk and researchers used this measurement to determine the mass of the star, which is 58% the mass of the sun.

 Disk properties

 The disk has a radius of 2.15 arcseconds.
 The Rho Ophiuchi Complex is about 140 parsec distant.
 The researchers used this distance to measure a disk radius of 300 astronomical units (AU).
 The inclination of the disk was measured to be 86±1 °.
 This work also found that the two nebulae have different colors.
 Observations with the Spitzer spectrograph showed large dust grains with a size of 5-10 μm beyond 50 AU.
 The CO absorption detected with ALMA was used to measure a temperature of 5-7 Kelvin (K) for large dust grains at a distance of 100 AU from the star.
 The researchers find that the disk could have a large reservoir of mass needed for planet formation.
 This low temperature is in disagreement with observations of other disks, such as DM Tauri, which has a dust temperature of 20 K at 100 AU.
 One team suspects that the measured disk temperature is a mix of low temperature large grains and higher temperature small grains.
 The previous ALMA study did determine only the large grain temperature of the Flying Saucer.
+Researchers used JWST NIRSpec to observe the disk in silhouette against the PAH-emitting background, as well as the exited H_{2} emission of the background nebula.
+The researchers found that the midplane of the disk has a larger radius for small dust grains at around 235 AU.
+The disk size for large grains was previously measured at 190 AU with ALMA.
+The researchers found that dust settling is inefficient in the Flying Saucer for grains as large as tens of microns.